Four reasons why group portraits waste your marketing budget

 Don’t get me wrong, there is a time and place for a team photo, which I will discuss later.

-Four ways group portraits waste your marketing budget
+Four ways group portraits work against you

 - Getting the team to reserve the same time slot on the same day also means that, for the duration of the shoot, no one is minding the store.

 - Group portraits can’t be used for individual bio pages and linkedIn profiles.
 Individual portraits have many more uses, making them a more valuable and effective marketing tool.
 They can be used for individual bios, LinkedIn profiles, proposals, speaking engagement announcements and press releases.

 - Technically, group portraits require a larger space to produce.
 And, for every person in the image, the number of frames required for everyone to have a great expression (or just have everyone’s eyes open at the same time) increases exponentially for each person added to the group.
 Yes, we can swop heads between frames to assemble the perfect group.
 But, that takes time and money.

 - And, the worst reason is that, if someone leaves the company, the group portrait is instantly rendered obsolete, requiring a new group portrait to be done.
 Which means getting the team all in the same place and time again.

 How Individual Corporate Portraits Add Value